 11:33Copy video clip URL Russell: “I came from Chicago, a very rough neighborhood where the gangs wanted you to go their way, and I’ve always been different, so I had to fight for the right to be an individual…”

-11:49Copy video clip URL Bellamy: “The public now think that if you played you’re making a lot of money, and that you were involved at some point with the drug situations.”
+11:49Copy video clip URL Bellamy: “The public now thinks that if you played you’re making a lot of money, and that you were involved at some point with the drug situations.”
 Cut to suit and tie: “I’ve always tried to maintain the same kind of persona when I’m playing and when I’m not playing…” Marevich: “I don’t need all the worldliness that is out there anymore.
 I’m glad God chose to save me out of that.”
 Hawkins relates his love of the game and U of M hat tells about his desire to pass on the technique to others.

 12:44Copy video clip URL Music fades in–“The Twist” by Chubby Checker.
 Montage of the players enjoying each other’s company and highlight footage.